wmakaben/VaticanFetcher/readme.txt

 #===========================================================
 - These are the instructions to set up the original DocFetcher but it can also be used to set up the Vatican Fetcher - Will Makabenta

+- Currently a bug with the Vatican Fetcher.
+Unable to exit out of indexing once it starts.

 #===========================================================
 #	Setup in Eclipse